 An undergraduate degree in biology is also excellent preparation for graduate school.
 It is an area of study well-suited to students who enjoy science in general and life sciences in particular.

 Why Study at Iowa?

-Biology is one of Iowa's most popular majors, with about 800 students.
-The Department of Biology offers degree programs that provide a solid foundation in modern biological sciences as well as offering specialized tracks of study.
-Through a combination of its flexible curriculum and student access to leading research faculty, the department offers excellent preparation for a career or graduate study in the sciences.
+Biology is one of Iowa's most popular majors, with about 700 students.
+The Department of Biology offers degree programs that provide a solid foundation in modern biological sciences as well as specialized tracks of study.
+Through a combination of its flexible curriculum and student access to leading research faculty, the department offers excellent preparation for a biosciences career, graduate study in the biological sciences, or professional study in the health sciences.

 Iowa offers a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree in biology.
 Both programs prepare students to work in many areas, including health care, industry/biotechnology, and research/education, and both provide a solid foundation for graduate study.
 The BA program is a good choice if you're interested in secondary school science teaching, as it offers a broad range of biology courses and is combined into a five-year MAT program with the College of Education.
 The BS program offers more specialized study and is good preparation for a future in research.

 BA and BS students all take a common set of courses in the basic sciences of biology, chemistry, mathematics, physics, genetics, and evolution, but their remaining requirements are different.

 BA students also take organic chemistry or biochemistry plus a course in one of three breadth areas (molecular and cellular biology, developmental biology and physiology, or ecology and evolutionary biology).

 BS students choose from one of six tracks: